UBC-CIC/sustain_hackathon_2024/README.md

 ### Carbon Footprint Optimizer
 Develop a web application that helps users calculate and reduce their carbon footprint.
 Using generative AI models like GPT-4 integrated with AWS Lambda and Amazon SageMaker, the app could analyze a user's daily habits (e.g., transportation, energy use, diet) and suggest personalized, actionable steps to lower their carbon impact.
 The app could also generate eco-friendly alternatives for products and services the user frequently uses.

-### Waste Sorting Assistant
-Create an AI-powered mobile app that helps users sort their waste correctly to improve recycling rates.
-Using Amazon Rekognition and AWS DeepLens, the app can analyze photos of waste items and provide real-time guidance on whether an item should be recycled, composted, or sent to a landfill.
-It can also generate tips for reducing waste and alternatives to common non-recyclable items.